TNolan01/Cold_Store/README.md

 <p>Based on this warning all relevant lines containing Fore code were altered and split at different points which eliminated multiple W503 and W504 warnings.

 <p>There is 1no.
 W503 warning remaining.
 This relates to a line of code which had to be split due to its length generating an E501 error.
-As the line was split inline with Python best practises in terms of readability, with the '+' operator to the front of the line, presenting the relevant calculation code more clearly and having researched the warning I dont believe it to be an issue.</p>
+As the line was split in line with Python best practices in terms of readability, with the '+' operator to the front of the line, presenting the relevant calculation code more clearly.
+Having researched the warning I dont believe it to be an issue.</p>

 https://www.python.org/dev/peps/pep-0008/#should-a-line-break-before-or-after-a-binary-operator
 <br>